NikKrieger/USpopcenters/README.md

 # USpopcenters

 <!-- badges: start -->
 <!-- badges: end -->

 USpopcenters contains data on the centers of population (also known as “centroids”) of census areas in the United States.

-Centers of population are according to the 2000 and 2010 decennial censuses.
+Centers of population are according to the 2020, 2010, and 2000 decennial censuses.
 They are given via **longitude and latitude** coordinates and are available at the level of **state**, **county**, **tract**, and **block group**.
-The mean and median centers of population of the entire US according to the 2010 census are also included in this package.
+The mean and median centers of population of the entire US according to the 2020 and 2010 censuses are also included in this package.

 All these data are available in this package in the form of [`tibble`s](https://github.com/tidyverse/tibble).
 Each year/geography